MakeSchool-Tutorials/sql-tutorial/P01-Getting-Started/content.md

 By the end of this tutorial, you should be able to...

 1. Get familiar with MySQL commands
-1. Interact with databases using MySQL commands
+1. Query databases using MySQL commands
-1. Query a database